Situation-Aware Interactive MPC Switching for Autonomous Driving: Controller Comparison and Switching Strategy

 \subsection{Implementation detail}

-In the implementation, we adopt a double integrator model to represent vehicle dynamics in Eq.~\eqref{eq:sys} for simplicity.
-The opponent's behavior is modeled using the example in Eq.~\eqref{eq:mean_func}.
-To construct the scenario tree incorporating the reactive opponent model, we follow the approach of~\cite{Platt-RSS-10} and implement a binary branching scheme based on $\mu_{\text{cau}}$ and $\mu_{\text{agg}}$, which serve as maximum-likelihood inputs corresponding to two hypothesized values of the latent parameter $\theta$.
+The vehicle dynamics in~\eqref{eq:sys} are realized as a double integrator, and the opponent follows the parametric model of~\eqref{eq:mean_func}.
+Following~\citep{Platt-RSS-10}, the scenario tree branches binarily on $g_{\text{cau}}, g_{\text{agg}}$.
 The ego vehicle begins with a uniform prior belief $b_0 = [0.5, 0.5]^\top$.
 The prediction horizon and branching horizon are set to $H = 15$ and $H_b = 2$, respectively, with a time step of $\Delta t = 0.05$.
-All formulations are implemented in Python using \texttt{CasADi}~\citep{Andersson2019} and solved using the interior-point optimizer \texttt{IPOPT}~\citep{wachter2006implementation}, executed on a laptop with an Intel Core i9-14900HX CPU.
+All formulations are implemented in Python using \texttt{CasADi}~\citep{Andersson2019} and solved using the interior-point optimizer \texttt{IPOPT}~\citep{wachter2006implementation}, executed on a laptop with an Intel Core i9-14900HX CPU. \fi